07-C9/jamf-api-middleware/README.md

 }
 ```

-Then add a new API Gateway resource for the action, and if its Jamf privileges differ, a new Jamf API role, client, and secret. `jamf.validate_device()` gives every action the same device-identity guarantee for free.
+Then add an API Gateway resource for the action, and if its Jamf privileges differ, a new Jamf API role, client, and secret. `jamf.validate_device()` gives every action the same device-identity check.

-## Gotchas that cost us real time
+## Gotchas

-1. `View MDM command information in Jamf Pro API` is required to *send* commands via the v2 MDM endpoint, even though you're not viewing anything.
+1. `View MDM command information in Jamf Pro API` is required to send commands via the v2 MDM endpoint, even though nothing is being viewed.
 Without it: 401.
-2. The `pin` field is required in v2 MDM `commandData` for ERASE_DEVICE, even on Apple Silicon where it's ignored.
+2. The `pin` field is required in v2 MDM `commandData` for ERASE_DEVICE, even on Apple Silicon where it is ignored.
 Without `"pin": "000000"`: Jamf returns 500 `SYSTEM_EXCEPTION`.
-3. Use the v2 MDM endpoint, not v1. `POST /api/v1/computer-inventory/{id}/erase` doesn't support `obliterationBehavior`. `POST /api/v2/mdm/commands` does.
+3. Use the v2 MDM endpoint, not v1. `POST /api/v1/computer-inventory/{id}/erase` does not support `obliterationBehavior`. `POST /api/v2/mdm/commands` does.
 4. Lookup by serial uses RSQL filtering, not a direct endpoint: `GET /api/v1/computers-inventory?filter=hardware.serialNumber=="SERIAL"`.
 Expect zero or one result and treat anything else as a failure.
 5. API Gateway's plain `TLS_1_2` security policy value only works on custom domains.
-On the API itself you need the enhanced policy names (step 6 above), which also require `endpointAccessMode`.
+On the API itself, use the enhanced policy names (step 6 above), which also require `endpointAccessMode`.

-## Testing it safely
+## Testing

 The test suite needs no AWS or Jamf access: `cd lambda && python3 -m pytest` (22 tests).

-For the deployed pipeline, a fake serial like `TEST123456` exercises everything (gateway auth, secret read, Jamf OAuth, inventory lookup) and comes back `DEVICE_NOT_FOUND` without touching any real device.
-We run it as a smoke test after every infrastructure change.
-And test destructive actions against a device on your desk before scoping any policy wider.
+Against the deployed pipeline, a fake serial like `TEST123456` exercises gateway auth, the secret read, Jamf OAuth, and the inventory lookup, and returns `DEVICE_NOT_FOUND` without touching any real device.
+Useful as a smoke test after infrastructure changes.
+Test destructive actions on a device you can afford to lose before scoping any policy wider.

 ## Prior art and credits

 - [Stop putting Jamf Pro API credentials on clients](https://macnotes.wordpress.com/2021/11/15/stop-putting-jamf-pro-api-credentials-on-clients/) - the canonical statement of the problem.
-- Gustave by ChippewaChris - the most thoroughly described general-purpose Jamf middleware design (per-device secret bootstrapping), shared in MacAdmins Slack #jamf-api and at the PSU MacAdmins conference.
+- Gustave by ChippewaChris - a general-purpose Jamf middleware design with per-device secret bootstrapping, shared in MacAdmins Slack #jamf-api and at the PSU MacAdmins conference.
-- The MacAdmins Slack #jamf-api community, whose middleware discussions shaped the threat model here.
+- The MacAdmins Slack #jamf-api community.

 ## License

 MIT.
-The included example action permanently destroys data by design.
-Read every line and test on hardware you can afford to lose before you scope it to anything real.
+The included erase action permanently destroys data.